+86 1510-529-7925 [email protected]

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 Looking at some pictures that I have shot with the camera, the lens renders black and white film shots nicely.
-The shots are sharp and there is good separation from the background when shooting the lens with a large aperture.
-The bokeh is good but it is very clinical.
-Kinda like the bokeh you get with Fujifilm XF lens.
-Not bad but it lacks character.
-I haven’t seen any flaring with the lens and there seems to be minimal vignetting going on in my shots.
-Overall I would say that this lens is a great performer and a steal at the price you can buy the Seagull DF-1 camera and lens for.
+The shots are sharp, and there is good separation from the background when shooting with a large aperture.
+The bokeh is good, but it is very clinical, similar to the bokeh you get with Fujifilm XF lenses.
+Not bad, but it lacks character.
+I haven’t seen any flaring with the lens, and there seems to be minimal vignetting in my shots.
+Overall, I would say that this lens is a great performer and a steal at the price you can buy the Seagull DF-1 camera and lens for.
 I will be looking to buy a Minolta to Fuji XF adapter so I can use this lens on my Fujis.
 I am sure I will get some great shots with it.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review